LeMaker Banana Pi

 Powering the board

 The SATA power connector (J5) and the normal power-in micro USB connector (located between SATA and SATA-pwr) are directly wired with each other (with a ferrite bead FB3 in between responsible for some voltage drops).
 So when no 2.5" SATA disk is used, the board can also be powered alternatively through this connector.
 This might work more reliably, since many USB cables suffer from voltage drops due to the tiny connectors the Micro USB port dictates (max.
 5 V / 1.8 A according to the USB specs) or insufficient cable diameters.
+To build the SATA power connector you have to buy a connector housing and two crimp contacts from the JST XH 2.5mm series.
+In some shops these are sold as "JST 800055" and "JST 800138", respectively.

 adding li-ion and/or rtc battery